 How does obesity affect your health?
 Obesity is a growing problem in the developed world, resulting from an unhealthy diet and a sedentary lifestyle.
-It is determined with your BMI (body mass index), calculated as your weight (in kg) divided by your squared height (in meters).
-If your BMI is above 30, you are considered obese.
+It is determined by your BMI (body mass index), calculated as your weight (in kg) divided by your squared height (in meters).
+If your BMI is above 30, you are obese.

 How obesity affects your health

 In the United States, obesity has reached epidemic proportions, as over 40% of adults are obese.
 This stat is terrifying but is likely to worsen as Americans ignore their diet and nutrition.

 It is one thing to eat, and it is another thing to eat healthily.
 Unfortunately, many people do not have a healthy eating lifestyle and are likely to experience health problems beyond having excess weight.
 But how do you eat healthily?

 It will help if you consume meals that contain the nutrients your body needs for optimal nutrition.
 The question then becomes, what nutrients do you need?
 Many people are unaware that our nutritional requirements vary.
 For example, a meal that can be nutritious to a middle-aged person may be harmful to a very young child.

 Where people get it wrong with nutrition and food

 Your age, body structure, health, and other factors determine your nutritional requirements.
 For example, as an overweight person, if you wish to lose weight and cut down on calories, you need to make healthier food choices.
 Similarly, a hypertensive patient should not engage in a Keto diet to lose weight.